Dave Shellhaas receives Lifetime Achievement Award - Sidney Daily News

-SIDNEY — The Midwest Regional Educational Service Center (MRESC) has announced Dave Shellhaas as recipient of the Ohio Educational Service Center’s Lifetime Achievement Award.
+SIDNEY — The Midwest Regional Educational Service Center (MRESC) has announced Dave Shellhaas has received the Ohio Educational Service Center’s Lifetime Achievement Award.
 Shellhaas is a resident of Greenville, Ohio, and works throughout Shelby, Logan and Hardin counties.

 As his nominee explained, “It is not an exaggeration to say that it would be nearly impossible to find an individual as committed to serving teachers, leadership teams, and districts as Dave Shellhaas.
 He embodies the core values of our system by providing exceptional service, practical support, and a consistent willingness to take on new challenges.”
 Shellhaas has over 30 years of experience as a teacher, director of curriculum, and professional development specialist with the Darke County and Midwest Regional ESCs.